earthgecko/skyline/docs/installation.rst

   - The IP address and port being used to reverse proxy the Webapp e.g.
     <YOUR_SERVER_IP_ADDRESS>:443, ensure that this is only accessible to
-    specified IPs in iptables/ip6tables (further these addresses should also be added to the reverse proxy conf as ``Allow from`` or ``allow`` defines when you create the reverse proxy conf file).
+    specified IPs in iptables/ip6tables (further these addresses should also be added to the reverse proxy conf as ``allow`` defines when you create the nginx reverse proxy conf file).
-  - The IP address and port being used by MySQL/MariaDB, if you are not binding MySQL/MariaDB to 127.0.0.1 only, ensure that the MySQL/MariaDB port declared in :mod:`settings.PANORAMA_DBPORT` (default 3306) is only accessible to specified IPs in iptables/ip6tables
+  - The IP address and port being used by MariaDB, if you are not binding MariaDB to 127.0.0.1 only, ensure that the MariaDB port declared in :mod:`settings.PANORAMA_DBPORT` (default 3306) is only accessible to specified IPs in iptables/ip6tables
   - Allow the IP address of your Graphite server/s on ports 2024 and 2025 (the